AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

            Put_Line ("V = " & Integer'Image (V));
         end Main;

+    This unwanted side-effect of the initialization by the :ada:`Default_Value` aspect that we've just seen can also happen in these cases:

+    - when we set a default value for components of a record type declaration,

+    - when we use the :ada:`Default_Component_Value` aspect for array types, or

+    - when we set use the :ada:`Initialize_Scalars` pragma for a package.

+    Again, using the :ada:`Import` aspect when declaring the overlay eliminates this side-effect.

 We can use this pattern for objects of more complex data types like arrays or records.
 For example: